ShaileshDhama/Sentiment-Analysis-in-R/README.md

     arrange() changes the ordering of the rows.

-2.'mnormt'- The Multivariate Normal and t Distributions 3.SnowballC - Snowball Stemmers Based on the C 'libstemmer' UTF-8 Library 4.broom - takes the messy output of built-in functions in R, such as lm, nls, or t.test, and turns them into tidy data frames.
+2.'mnormt'- The Multivariate Normal and t Distributions 3.SnowballC - Snowball Stemmers Based on the C 'libstemmer' UTF-8 Library.
+4.broom - takes the messy output of built-in functions in R, such as lm, nls, or t.test, and turns them into tidy data frames.
-5.tokenizers - Fast, Consistent Tokenization of Natural Language Text 6.janeaustenr - provides access to the full texts of Jane Austen’s 6 completed, published novels 7.ggplot2 -  Create Elegant Data Visualisations Using the Grammar of Graphics 8.wordcloud - Functionality to create pretty word clouds, visualize differences and similarity between documents, and avoid over-plotting in scatter plots with text.
+5.tokenizers - Fast, Consistent Tokenization of Natural Language Text.
+6.janeaustenr - provides access to the full texts of Jane Austen’s 6 completed, published novels.
+7.ggplot2 -  Create Elegant Data Visualisations Using the Grammar of Graphics.
+8.wordcloud - Functionality to create pretty word clouds, visualize differences and similarity between documents, and avoid over-plotting in scatter plots with text.